 - Human Rights Advocacy and Dissemination*

 *Subject to the approval of the Course Directors as this is an advanced course

-The afternoon sessions are taught in small discussion groups.
+The afternoon sessions are taught in small discussion groups of usually no more than 18 students.
 Participants may choose one of the five following electives:

 - International Criminal Law